Mohammad bin Salman is the prince of PR

 the new york review of books, june 4, 2015

-This authoritative and revealing book shows how evolutionist thought gained ground in the Arab world, ground it has now lost to the forces of fear and obscurantism.
+An authoritative exploration of evolutionist thought in the Arab world, and the ground it has now lost to the forces of fear and obscurantism.

 The guardian, april 28, 2015